vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-miscellaneous.md

 ## Push Notifications sent via your application server

-In general we strongly recommend using _“managed push notifications”_, that is, when push notifications are sent directly from the Sinch cloud, which is described in the section \[Push notifications\]\[\].
-The following section on the describes integrating support for push notifications but given that your application server maintain the connection with Google Cloud Messaging.
+In general we strongly recommend using _“managed push notifications”_, that is, when push notifications are sent directly from the Sinch cloud, which is described in the section [Push notifications](doc:voice-android-cloud-push-notifications).
+The following section describes the integration of push notifications, given that your application server maintains the connection with Google Cloud Messaging.

 An application is considered offline in the following scenarios: